 Gemma Moore

-3rd-year student, Bachelor of Arts in Event Management & Bachelor of Business in Finance conjoint programmes
+Bachelor of Arts in Event Management & Bachelor of Business in Finance conjoint programmes

-One of the achievements Gemma is especially proud of is participating in the TCS Sustainathon 2022, a problem-solving competition for university students in Australia and New Zealand to address real-world sustainability challenges using the power of technology.
+One of the achievements she is especially proud of is participating in the TCS Sustainathon 2022, a problem-solving competition for university students in Australia and New Zealand to address real-world sustainability challenges using the power of technology.

 “My teammate Xanthe and I decided to participate in the Sustainathon because we wanted to do something a bit different.
 The challenge we chose was for Virgin Australia, and we had to come up with an idea to reduce cabin waste in aircrafts and airports to improve sustainability in the travel sector.

 “Our idea was to encourage consumers to change their habits, and give them an option to not take an in-flight meal and receive a reward instead, for example frequent flyer points.
-This would reduce the overall amount of waste produced.
+This would reduce the amount of waste produced.
 We also suggested a ‘food stop’ where people could sample the food before deciding if they wanted a meal.
-We presented our idea and research in a video with a PowerPoint presentation to be judged.
-We then made the finals round where we had to pitch our idea live to a panel of judges in five minutes.”
+Our idea earned us an invite to the gala event in Sydney where we won first place in the TCS Sustainathon 2022 Virgin Australia Challenge on Cabin Waste: Keep it Circling Not Grounded.”

 Advice for other students